Karnali Province: Government and administration

 The Governor acts as the head of the province while the Chief Minister is the head of the provincial government.
 The Chief Judge of the Surkhet High Court is the head of the judiciary.
 The present Governor, Chief Minister and Chief Judge are Govindra Prasad Kaulani, Jeevan Bahadur Shahi and Hari Kumar Pokharel respectively.
 The province has 40 provincial assembly constituencies, 12 House of Representative constituencies and eight National Assembly seats.

 Karnali has a unicameral legislature, like all of the other provinces in Nepal.
 The term length of the provincial assembly is five years.
 The Provincial Assembly of Karnali Province is temporarily housed at the Irrigation Division Office in Birendranagar.

 Administrative subdivisions

 Karnali is divided into ten districts.

-A district is administrated by the head of the District Coordination Committee and the District Administration Officer.
+A district is administered by the head of the District Coordination Committee and the District Administration Officer.
 The districts are further dived to municipalities or rural municipalities which are further divided into wards.
 There are 25 municipalities and 54 rural municipalities in the province.
 The capital and largest city of the province is Birendranagar.
 It is only city in the province with a population of over 50,000.